superbotx/botX/docs/_docs/install.md

 Command name: install

-This command installs all the modules
+This command installs all the modules.
+If you do not have permission         to cfg file, do `chmod +x /path/to/cfg/file

 Example: `botX install`